 Our volunteers are enthusiastic about entrepreneurship and helping students define their pathway to prosperity.
 Volunteers work closely with our program manager, who guides them through orientation and all stages of the volunteer assignment.
 Volunteers learn to navigate NFTE’s online volunteer portal where they can find:

 - Guidelines for working with students and teachers at school sites

 - Additional information to make the volunteer experience rewarding

 Are you ready to join us as a volunteer?
 We hope you are.
 The process is clear and simple.
 Click the “new volunteer application” button and complete the application and necessary forms.

 You can also find out more by attending one of our monthly Start It Up Morning meetings that we hold on the first Wednesday morning of every month.
-Please contact Amir Alhambra or Kara Johnson to RSVP or to get more information about volunteering.
+Please contact Amir Alhambra to RSVP or to get more information about volunteering.

 Our program model